 All these situations require a good technical and tactical basis.
 They can and should be taught in small games: 2v2/3v3/2v1/3v2.
 Despite the fact that more and more children play small task-based games, the training environment is still sceptical about this type of training session, because game formats for children and teenagers are: 5v5, 7v7, 9v9 and finally 11v11.
 That’s why the game and training model programs of academies are adapted to the above-mentioned formats, which don’t necessarily reflect the cognitive needs of young football trainees.

 In other words, coaches prepare young players according to the formats in which the game will take place, instead of what cognitive and learning needs specific age groups may have.
 This is a mistake that leaves many children unprepared for the move to larger format games.
 They haven’t yet acquired the basic aspects and skills that I previously mentioned.
 They also don’t understand how to solve basic situations encountered on the pitch, those that most often occur during a game.

 If they have a problem playing 5v5, what is the point of playing 7v7?

 Again, we go back to what I talked about earlier.
 Most coaches don't consider small games to be the "right game."
 I believe that young players will best develop their potential when they are given a more comfortable and more balanced program of games adapted to their learning needs and the stage of individual technical and tactical skills.

-There is a large body of scientific research that says that small games are better for the development of individual potential, especially in the case of children aged 5-12.
-It is even recommended that at the age of 12-14 they should not play in the 11v11 format.
+There is a large body of scientific research that says that small games are better for the development of individual potential, especially in the case of children aged five to twelve.
+It is even recommended that at the age of twelve to fourteen they should not play in the 11v11 format.
 Coaches working with children are expected to know all about the learning process and development of children and adolescents.
 They also need to understand the maximum number of possible ball passing lines of application occurring during various game formats.

 In the book: "Play to Learn, Learn to Play", Mick Critchell and his co-authors show the maximum number of possible lines of passes between players depending on the format of the game:

-3v3 – 30
+3v3 – 30.

-4v4 – 56
+4v4 – 56.

-5v5 – 90
+5v5 – 90.

-6v6 – 132
+6v6 – 132.

-7v7 – 182
+7v7 – 182.

-8v8 – 240
+8v8 – 240.

-9v9 – 306
+9v9 – 306.

-10v10 – 310
+10v10 – 310.

-11v11 – 462
+11v11 – 462.